Definition: Defining the Meaning of Child with Disability

 Parents with a child, or children, with a disability often have more stress placed on their relationship than parents of typically developing children.
 However, it has also been shown that having a child with a disability can also bring a couple closer together.
 The main key(s) to keeping your marriage or relationship strong are open communication and spending a great deal of time together.

-Facts: Child Disability Benefit
+Quick Facts: Child Disability Benefit

 Under the Supplemental Security Income (SSI) program, Social Security can provide cash payments to children with disabilities.
 A child who is eligible for Federal SSI cash payments is also eligible, depending on the State, for State supplemental payments, Medicaid, Food Stamps, and other social services.
 To apply for child disability support you will need to complete an Application for Supplemental Security Income (SSI) AND a Child Disability Report.
 The report collects information about the child's disabling condition and how it affects his/her ability to function.
 Contact your local U.S. Department of Social Security to find out whether the income and resources of the parents and the child are within the allowed limits, and to start the SSI application process.